How To Soothe Your Dog’s Itchy Skin

-Houndztooth specialises in dog shampoo for itchy skin, and while all our products are made with ingredients that are designed to soothe your dog’s skin, Coco’s Blend No.4 Rescue and Relief Spray has been specially formulated to keep your pooch’s skin happy and itch-free.
+Houndztooth specialises in itchy skin, and while all our products are made with ingredients that are designed to calm your dog’s skin, Coco’s Blend No.4 Rescue and Relief Spray has been specially formulated to keep your pooch’s skin problem free.

 Wash them with a natural dog shampoo

 Finding the right pet shampoo and conditioner for your dog’s skin is crucial.
 The Houndztooth grooming range is made with goat milk which has been used for hundreds of years to treat skin conditions such as eczema and psoriasis.
-We love our new Hemp Shampoo which combines our Australian hemp seed oil and goat milk to provide an intensive conditioning shampoo (similar to using a conditioning treatment in your own hair), specifically formulated for dogs with sensitive and itchy skin.
-We recommend combining both our Hemp Shampoo with regular washes using our Stella’s Blend No.2 Dog Shampoo formulated with Manuka Honey essential oil.
-This helps reduce redness and heals congested or inflamed skin and eczema.
+We love our new Hemp Shampoo, which combines our Australian hemp seed oil and goat milk to provide an intensive conditioning shampoo (similar to using a conditioning treatment in your own hair).
+With regular washes, we recommend switching between our Hemp Shampoo and Stella’s Blend No.2 Dog Shampoo, a blend formulated with Manuka Honey essential oil.
+This combination will help to manage problem prone skin.
+Specific natural ingredients help traget redness and heal congested or inflamed skin and eczema.